11 Google Data Studio Alternatives For Reporting Dashboards

 Whatagraph is a paid tool for creating report dashboards.
 It has more native marketing integrations that don't require a connector like Supermetrics, and customer support (something that Data Studio lacks).

-There are a bunch of templates available to get started quickly.
-No design or analytics skills needed, and everything can be white labeled — even a custom domain, and the ‘from' name on automated report email.
+Numerous templates are available for a swift start.
+No design or analytics skills are required, and everything can be personalized, including a custom domain and the ‘from' name on automated report emails.
+Take a look at their 30+ report library here.

 Whatagraph vs Google Data Studio